 As the weather warms up, it’s hard not to want to spend all of our time outdoors.
 Whether we are relaxing in the sun, or going for a jog, this weather calls to us!
 But what to do when you love the sun, but it’s too hot and miserable?
 Water Exercise of course!
 Let me introduce you to some great water workouts and the amount of calories burned, while staying cool in the pool!

 Our first exercise is very simple!
 One of the best ways to get a full body workout in the pool, is by simply swimming.
 Not only does this work out arms and legs, but it gives a killer ab workout as well.
-You can swim from one end of the pool to the other, the perimeter or your pool, or if you have a water resistance belt, you can swim in place.
+You can swim from one end of the pool to the other, the perimeter or your pool, or if you have a water exercise belt, you can swim in place.
 This helps burn major calories, and keeps pressure off your body for those of you coming back from or battling injuries.

 Treading water is another great full body exercise.
 Not only can it provide great practice if you are ever stuck out deep at sea, but It can strengthen your core which can help build muscle in all other areas of your body.
 Try not to overexert the legs, but balance your feet, legs and arms in a rhythm.
 Bonus points for burst intervals where you tread as fast as you can ’til time is up!
 Triple bonus points if you wear our AquaJogger Water Fitness Belt while doing this water exercise!

 I’m sure you already know how to walk; but water walking may be something new!
 In waist to chest deep water, walk with an exaggerated gait, swinging your arms and stepping high.
 Lean slightly forward and lead with your chin as you jog (or walk) back and forth across the pool, or in a large circle pattern.
 For added buoyancy, straddle a pool noodle or use a pool exercise belt, which allows you to do Water Jogging in deeper water, without touching the floor.